AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Code completion*

-  GPS provides two kinds of code :index:`completion`: a :ref:`smart code completion <Smart_Completion>`, based on semantic information, and a text completion.
+  GPS provides two kinds of code :index:`completion`: a smart code completion, based on semantic information, and a text completion.

   Text completion is useful when editing a file using the same words